July 22, 2013

 People here in the US are getting really excited about Tudor’s return to the American watch market.
 The reason, at least for watch lovers, is that Tudor represents two very good things.
 First, is a tradition of making good looking, yet conservative watches a lot of people are happy to put on their wrist.
 Second, is that Tudor comes from a very well-respected and trusted house.
 Tudor watches are made right alongside Rolex watches.
 If you are among the last people to learn this fact, Rolex is a sister company of Tudor, each being technically owned by the Wilsdorf Foundation (named for Hans Wilsdorf who began Rolex).
 Tudor has been a laudable sub-brand of the world’s most famous luxury watch maker for decades.
 Also, in cooperation with our friends at Watchonista, we’d like to point you over to their collection of Tudor Heritage Chrono Blue reviews here, which our aBlogtoWatch review being the very first.

-Nevertheless, as we've mentioned before, Rolex kept Tudor out of the US for a long time.
-In fact I am not even sure the last time a Tudor watch was officially sold in the US.
+Nevertheless, as we’ve mentioned before, Rolex kept Tudor out of the US for a long time.
+In fact, I am not even sure about the last time a Tudor watch was officially sold in the US.
 Why is Tudor making a comeback?
-That is a good question, but I think part of it has to do with the positioning Tudor is making for itself not as a Rolex competitor, but as a more accessibly priced brand with clear distinctions from Rolex, but something that the same type of people would happy to wear.
-Today's Tudor watches are sporty, often focused on heritage, and pretty well-priced (all things considered).
+I think part of it has to do with the positioning Tudor is making for itself not as a Rolex competitor, but as a more accessibly priced brand with clear distinctions from Rolex, but something that the same type of people would happy to wear.
+Today’s Tudor watches are sporty, often focused on heritage, and pretty well-priced (all things considered).

 We offered a detailed first look with a hands-on experience of the Heritage Chrono Blue during Baselworld 2013.
 In that prior post you can see what the watch looks like on the wrist with the provided blue and orange NATO-style strap.
 Yes, Tudor supplies both a steel metal bracelet and strap with each Heritage Chrono Blue.
 Tudor is a detail-oriented company (just like Rolex), and if there is anything positive to say about the Heritage Chrono Blue it is that Tudor really makes sure each angle of the watch looks and feels good.
 Detailing is meticulous and people familiar with watches will immediately notice the excellent use of materials.